 1. Lemon juice and raw honey

-A mixture of lemon juice and raw honey has a powerful natural bleaching property that can help to remove purple spots on skin.
+A mixture of lemon juice and raw honey has a powerful natural bleaching property that can help to remove purple spots on the skin.

 How to use: